Why Does Weed Make You Laugh? What Does The Science Say

 Countless theories have been posited since Darwin's entry in the late 1800s.
 Many theories have speculated on what the brain finds amusing.
 With hypotheses across the board, many have taken previously presented theories and weaved them together, believing that several answers could be correct to some degree.

 One of the more common conclusions or theories centers on laughter's role in regard to community and social interactions.
-As Darwin suggested that laughter indicates a sign of happiness to the surrounding public, others have concluded that laughter functions as a behavioral mechanism.
+As Darwin suggested, laughter indicates a sign of happiness to the surrounding public, but others have concluded that laughter functions as a behavioral mechanism.
 In this case, laughter promotes social bonding, triggering the central endorphin system in the process.3

 The wealth of research gathered over the years has helped provide some answers to the subject.
 However, even after all this time, science continues to search for definitive answers related to laughter and its connection to the brain and the world around us.